Mbed-TLS/mbedtls/docs/psa-transition.md

 ## EC-JPAKE

 The PSA API exposes EC-JPAKE via the algorithm [`PSA_ALG_JPAKE`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/crypto__extra_8h/#c.PSA_ALG_JPAKE) and the PAKE API functions.
 At the time of writing, the PAKE API is still experimental, but it should offer the same functionality as the legacy `ecjpake.h`.
 Please consult the documentation of your version of Mbed TLS for more information.

+Please note a few differences between the two APIs: the legacy API is geared towards the use of EC-JPAKE in TLS 1.2, whereas the PSA API is protocol-agnostic.

+* The PSA API is finer-grained and offers more flexibility in message ordering.
+Where the legacy API makes a single function call, the PSA API may require multiple calls.
+* The legacy API uses the TLS 1.2 wire format in the input or output format of several functions.
+In particular, one of the messages embeds the curve identifier in the TLS protocol.
+The PSA API uses protocol-agnostic formats.
+* The legacy API always applies the key derivation specified by TLS 1.2 to the shared secret.
+With the PSA API, use a key derivation with `PSA_ALG_TLS12_ECJPAKE_TO_PMS` for the same calculation.